-If the engine cannot be tilted up or down with the power tilt because of a discharged battery or a failure with the power tilt unit, the engine can be tilted manually.
+If the outboard motor cannot be tilted up/down using the power tilt unit, e.g. because of a discharged battery or a failure with the unit itself, the outboard motor can be tilted manually.

-(1) Loosen the manual valve screw by turning it counterclockwise until it stops.
+- (1) Stop the engine. - (2) Loosen the manual valve screw by turning it counterclockwise until it stops.